luk036/xnetwork/examples/javascript/force/README.txt

 Run the file force.py to generate the force.json data file needed for this to work.

-Then copy all of the files : this directory to a webserver and load force.html.
+Then copy all of the files : this directory to a webserver && load force.html.